Hot Chocolate

-Hot Chocolate are a British soul band popular during the 1970s and 1980s, formed by Errol Brown and Tony Wilson.
-The group had at least one hit song every year on the UK Singles Chart from 1970 to 1980.
+Hot Chocolate are a British soul band formed by Errol Brown and Tony Wilson.
+The group had at least one hit song every year on the UK Singles Chart from 1970 to 1984.

-Their hits include, "You Sexy Thing", a UK number two which also made the top 10 in three decades and reached number three on the US Billboard Hot 100—the song also featured in the popular British comedy film The Full Monty (1997)—"So You Win Again", topped the UK Charts, "Every 1's a Winner", reached number six in the US, "It Started with a Kiss", UK top five, and "Emma", charted at number three in the UK and number 8 in the US.
+Their hits include "You Sexy Thing", a UK number two which also made the top 10 in three decades, reached number three on the US Billboard Hot 100, and also featured in the film The Full Monty (1997); "So You Win Again", which topped the UK Charts; "Every 1's a Winner" which reached number six in the US; "It Started with a Kiss", which reached the UK top five, and "Emma", which charted at number three in the UK and number 8 in the US.
 In 2004, Brown received the Ivor Novello Award for Outstanding Contribution to British Music from the British Academy of Songwriters, Composers and Authors.

 Beginnings

-Formed in 1968, the band initially consisted of vocalist Errol Brown, guitarist Franklyn De Allie, drummer Jim King (shortly thereafter replaced by the unrelated Ian King), percussionist Patrick Olive, and bassist Tony Wilson; with keyboardist Larry Ferguson joining the band in the following year.
-The band was originally named "Hot Chocolate Band" by Mavis Smith, who worked for the Apple Corps press office.
-This was quickly shortened first to "The Hot Chocolate" and then to "Hot Chocolate" by Mickie Most.
-By 1970 the band's line-up had changed again to include Harvey Hinsley and Tony Connor (who was also a member of Audience at the time) replacing De Allie and King respectively.
+Formed in 1968, the band initially consisted of lead vocalist Errol Brown, bassist Tony Wilson, percussionist Patrick Olive, guitarist Franklyn De Allie, and drummer Jim King (shortly thereafter replaced by the unrelated Ian King). with keyboardist Larry Ferguson joining the band in the following year.
+The band was originally named Hot Chocolate Band by Mavis Smith, who worked for the Apple Corps press office.
+This was quickly amended, first to The Hot Chocolate and then to Hot Chocolate, by Mickie Most.
+By 1970, the band's line-up had changed again to include Harvey Hinsley and Tony Connor (who was also a member of Audience at the time) replacing De Allie and King respectively.

 Hot Chocolate started their recording career making a reggae version of John Lennon's "Give Peace a Chance", but frontman Errol Brown was told he needed permission.
 He was contacted by Apple Records, discovered that Lennon liked his version, and the group was subsequently signed to Apple Records.
 The link was short-lived as the Beatles were starting to break up, and the Apple connection soon ended.

-Later in 1970 Hot Chocolate, with the help of record producer Mickie Most, began releasing tracks that became hits, such as "Love Is Life", "Emma", "You Could Have Been a Lady" (a US and Canadian hit for April Wine), and "I Believe in Love".
+Later in 1970, Hot Chocolate, with the help of record producer Mickie Most, began releasing tracks that became hits, such as "Love Is Life", "Emma", "You Could Have Been a Lady" (a US and Canadian hit for April Wine), and "I Believe in Love".
 All those releases were on the Rak record label, owned by Most.
-Brown and bassist Tony Wilson wrote most of their original material, and also provided hits for Herman's Hermits, "Bet Yer Life I Do", Julie Felix, "Heaven Is Here", and Mary Hopkin, "Think About Your Children".
+Brown and bassist Tony Wilson wrote most of their original material, and also provided hits for Herman's Hermits, "Bet Yer Life I Do", for Julie Felix, "Heaven Is Here", and for Mary Hopkin, "Think About Your Children".

 Gradually the band started to become UK Singles Chart regulars.
 One of the hits from this period, "Brother Louie", featured a guest spoken vocal from Alexis Korner.